 Building spaces that encourage organic interactions between employees, and encouraging those interactions can make a dramatic impact on the way relationships form at work.

-46% of high-retention-risk employees used apps to find new jobs in the past month, vs. 13% in low-risk groups.
+11. Forty-six percent of high-retention-risk employees used apps to find new jobs in the past month vs. 13 percent in low-risk groups.

 New technology is making it easier and easier to look for a new job, and recent research from research from Willis Towers-Watson shows that nearly half of employees considered to be a high retention risk used a mobile app or website to search for and find new jobs within the past month.

 This can be a challenge, an opportunity, or both.

 If the employees in your organization are highly engaged, they'll often become some of your best brand ambassadors.
 For talented individuals looking for great places to work, it's an extraordinarily positive sign to see employees voluntarily making positive comments about their workplace, and the people they work with.

 Although some of these employee retention statistics may seem alarming, it's not all bad news.
 Understanding what drives employee behavior, and cultivating a great work environment and employee value proposition, will go a long way in helping your organization beat the odds.